edgeimpulse/example-lacuna-ls200/README.md

 The LS200 then adds the `satellite` field and sets it to `true`.
 This enables us to determine which messages pass through the satellite.

+__Note__: The `example-lacuna-ls200.ino` sketch contains placeholders for intialiasing and sending LoRa messages.
+Please replace with equivalent implementations from your LoRaWAN library.

 ## Requirements